unm-campus-histories/spaces/docs/essays/la-posada-dinning-hall.md

 ### A Change in Plans
 Ernest J. Kump (design architect) along with William W. Ellison (project architect) were selected to design a dormitory complex with corresponding food services.
 Ernest J. Kump deciding that to best way to utilize the limited construction space was to  the high-rise dormitory was to build a separate dining hall and two three story dormitories that were connected with a large courtyard.
 This idea incorporating much more human interaction with the space in-between building compared to one large high-rise dormitory

-Before construction of La Posada Dinning Hall, Sherman Smith the recently appointed administrative vice president, revised the initial plans for what would be La Posada Dinning Hall.
+Before construction of La Posada Dining Hall, Sherman Smith the recently appointed administrative vice president, revised the initial plans for what would be La Posada Dining Hall.
 Sherman Smith having increased the maximum capacity to 1,525 people by enclosing the central patio, where in the original design this space would have been completely open to the outside elements.
-This early decision in the history of La Posada Dinning Hall having completely altering the way that people would perceive not only the inside of the building, but the outside of the building.
-Ultimately reshaping the way people would interact with the space inside of La Posada Dinning Hall and reshaping perceptions of the other buildings around La Posada.
+This early decision in the history of La Posada Dining Hall having completely altering the way that people would perceive not only the inside of the building, but the outside of the building.
+Ultimately reshaping the way people would interact with the space inside of La Posada Dining Hall and reshaping perceptions of the other buildings around La Posada.

 <div class="carousel">
   <div><img src="{{ site.baseurl }}/essays/images/lp-plan1.1.jpg"/></div>